jscriptcoder/Reacher-Continues-Control/README.md

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!.

-**Note**:Sometimes Github cannot load Jupyter notebooks.
+**Note:** Sometimes Github cannot load Jupyter notebooks.
 If that's the case, [click here](https://nbviewer.jupyter.org/github/jscriptcoder/Reacher-Continuous-Control/blob/master/Continuous_Control.ipynb) to visualize it using nbviewer.

 ### References
 See [References](References.md) for articles, papers and github repos where I got most of the inspiration from to accomplish this project.